Cisco-Service-Layer/vagrant-examples/README.md

 # vagrant-examples
-Different Vagrant topology/environment examples for tutorials on xr-cocoflix.herokuapp.com
+Different Vagrant topology/environment examples to illustrate a variety of use cases.